joshfermin/s15_fermin_data_lecture_notes/README.md

   * PUT
   * DELETE

-Some request comes out, associated with url server recieves url maps request to file and returns back a response
+Some request comes out, associated with url, server recieves url, maps request to file and returns back a response

+Web Bowser -> Web Server <- ebay.com/products/10
+* Passes /products/10 to web server
+  * will get handled as a GET / POST / DELETE / PUT
+  * Web Server passes request off to handler(s)
+  * Server now has to wait until handler(s) comes back with response to give to user
+  * I.e. different requests could correspond to different servers storing different images that have to be loaded on same page.
+* Desired response time is 2 seconds.
+Anything longer, and you will start to lose a lot of users.

+* Want to modularize templates - Calls to web services that return in a JSON format.
+* JavaScript then assembles data in memory and returns in html to div.